jsamrei/slate/source/examples/job_openings.markdown

 require 'rdf/rdfa'
 require 'sparql'

-# We reuse two values several times over the course of this flow: the base address of the RDF schema and
+# We reuse two values several times over the course of this app: the base address of the RDF schema and
 # the list of attributes that define our final schema.
 So we define them here.
 SCHEMA = RDF::Vocabulary.new "http://schema.org/"

 SCHEMA_ATTRIBUTES = ["address_locality", "hiring_organization", "title", "description", "name"]

-flow = Zillabyte.new "zillabyte_indeed"
+app = Zillabyte.new "zillabyte_indeed"

 # We start by outputting the URLs from which we wish to extract information.
 # This has been simplified considerably to only deal one page and one search term.
-flow.spout do |node|
+app.spout do |node|
   node.emits [["feed", ["url"]]]

   node.next_batch do |controller|